bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

     Bokeh codebase.**

 ``pixi run python -m pip install --no-deps .``
-    Bokeh will be installed in your local Python ``site-packages`` directory.
+    Bokeh will be installed in the ``site-packages`` directory of your local Pixi environment.
     In this mode, any changes to the Python source code will have no effect until you run the installation command again.